aaronparker/evergreen/README.md

 **Application version and download links are only pulled from official sources (vendor web site, GitHub, SourceForge etc.) and never a third party**.

 Scraping web pages to parse text and determine version strings and download URLs can be problematic when text in the page changes or the page is out of date.
-Evergreen instead uses approaches that should be less prone to failure by querying an API where possible.
+Evergreen instead uses approaches that should be less prone to failure by querying an API wherever possible.
 Evergreen uses several strategies to return the latest version of software:

-1. Application update APIs - by using the same approach as the application itself, Evergreen can consistently return the latest version number and download URI - e.g. Microsoft Edge, Mozilla Firefox or Microsoft OneDrive
+1. Application update APIs - by using the same approach as the application itself, Evergreen can consistently return the latest version number and download URI - e.g. [Microsoft Edge](/Evergreen/Public/Get-MicrosoftEdge.ps1), [Mozilla Firefox](/Evergreen/Public/Get-MozillaFirefox.ps1) or [Microsoft OneDrive](/Evergreen/Public/Get-MicrosoftOneDrive.ps1).
+[Fiddler](https://www.telerik.com/fiddler) can often be used to find where an application queries for updates
-2. Repository APIs - repo hosters including GitHub and SourceForge have APIs that can be queried to return version and download links - e.g. Atom, Notepad++ or WinMerge
+2. Repository APIs - repo hosters including GitHub and SourceForge have APIs that can be queried to return application version and download links - e.g. [Atom](/Evergreen/Public/Get-Atom.ps1), [Notepad++](/Evergreen/Public/Get-NotepadPlusPlus.ps1) or [WinMerge](/Evergreen/Public/Get-WinMerge.ps1)
-3. Web page queries - often a vendor download pages will include a query when listing versions and download links.
-Evergreen can use the same approach - e.g. Microsoft FSLogix Apps or Zoom
+3. Web page queries - often a vendor download pages will include a query when listing versions and download links - this avoids page scraping.
+Evergreen can mimic this approach to return application download URLs; however, this approach is likely to fail if the vendor changes how their pages work - e.g. [Microsoft FSLogix Apps](/Evergreen/Public/Get-MicrosoftFSLogixApps.ps1) or [Zoom](/Evergreen/Public/Get-Zoom.ps1)

+## PowerShell Support

+Evergreen supports Windows PowerShell 5.1 and PowerShell 7.0+.
+Evergreen should work on PowerShell Core 6.x; however, we are not actively testing on that version of PowerShell, so support cannot be guaranteed.

 ## Who